Yamin39/artistry-studio-client/README.md

 live site URL: [Artistry Studio](https://artistry-studio-yamin39.web.app/)

-## Features and Characteristics
+## Features

-Artistry Studio have many features and characteristics.
+Artistry Studio have many features.
 Such as,

 - Variety of craft items are found from different categories.
 - Artistry Studio have a dedicated page to see property details.